himynameisoleg/himynameisoleg/README.md

 - 👋 Hi, I’m @himynameisoleg a software developer from Chicago interested in AI, machine learning and web technologies.
 - 💻 I'm committed to writing maintainable, scalable, and secure code.
 - 🦀 I'm currently learning Rust, a fast and safe systems programming language, to build high-performance and reliable applications.
-- 🤖 Reach out if you want to chat about AI, Rust, Retro Games or Coffee.
+- 🤖 Reach out if you want to chat about AI, Retro Games or Coffee.

 <!---
 - 👋 Hi, I’m @himynameisoleg